hrcorval/behavex/README.md

 ### Rerun all failed scenarios

-Whenever you perform an automated test execution and there are failing tests, the "failing_scenarios.txt" file is created into the root folder of your testing project.
+Whenever you perform an automated test execution and there are failing tests, the "failing_scenarios.txt" file is created into your testing project root folder.
 This file allows you to re-execute all failing scenarios again.
 This can be done by executing the following command:

 > behavex -rf